Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

 Because the mode frequency is sensitive to $f_\mathrm{BV}$ across the stable region and not just to its maximum value, the fact that the maximum of $f_\mathrm{BV}$ tracks the dominant frequency well is somewhat accidental.
 As shown in Figure~\ref{fig:freqs_3.5}, $f_\mathrm{BV}$ is not constant across the stable region at the PNS surface, in both the polar and equatorial directions.
 The maximum Brunt-V\"ais\"al\"a frequency along the polar direction is almost double that at the equator.
 This implies that, while an average over the stable region near the pole is of the order of the actual mode frequency, an average of $f_\mathrm{BV}$ in the equatorial plane would be somewhat lower than expected.

-However, Figure~\ref{fig:freqs_3.5} shows that the lower Brunt-V\"ais\"al\"a frequency in the equatorial region is partially compensated for by rotational stabilization.
+However, Figure~\ref{fig:freqs_3.5} shows that the lower Brunt-V\"ais\"al\"a frequency in the equatorial region is partially compensated for by a positive angular momentum gradient.
 Here, the epicyclic frequency $f_\mathrm{\Omega}$ reaches similar values to $f_\mathrm{BV}$, and hence $f_\mathrm{SH}$ -- as the relevant oscillation frequency for radially displaced blobs -- considerably exceeds $f_\mathrm{BV}$.
 For the late snapshot shown in the middle and bottom panels of Figure~\ref{fig:freqs_3.5}, the maximum of $f_\mathrm{SH}$ at the equator of about $2.9\,\mathrm{kHz}$ is in fact quite similar to the maximum of $f_\mathrm{BV}$ at the pole of $3.4\,\mathrm{kHz}$.
-Thus the local oscillation frequencies for radially displaced blobs do not vary excessively by latitude.
-This explains why the dominant mode effectively follows the Brunt-V\"ais\"al\"a frequency, and classical frequency relation~\eqref{eqn:fpeak}, at the pole.
+Thus the local oscillation frequencies for radially displaced blobs do not vary excessively by latitude and are broadly consistent with the frequency of the dominant global oscillation mode.
+The small variation of the local radial oscillation frequency is likely coincidental, but possibly explains why the estimation of the mode frequency based on the PNS properties at the pole in Section~\ref{sec:dom_mode} works well.
+Since displaced fluid elements at the PNS surface are oscillating with a similar frequency, this frequency will also be similar to that of the corresponding lowest-order quadrupolar eigenmode.
+This consistency across latitudes explains why the dominant mode effectively follows the Brunt-V\"ais\"al\"a frequency, and classical frequency relation~\eqref{eqn:fpeak}, at the pole.

+Profiles for the more extreme rotating model FR12 at $t_\mathrm{pb} = 0.2 \, \mathrm{s}$ are shown in Figure \ref{fig:freqs_12}.
+These profiles contrast with those of model IR3.5 by the stronger contribution of $f_\Omega$ to $f_\mathrm{SH}$, especially inside the PNS.
+The net effect of this is to decisively stabilize the PNS surface region at most latitudes, thus reducing the prevalence of convective turbulence which can excite GW modes.
+This may partially explain why the dominant emission band of model FR12 in Figure \ref{fig:dwt_grid} is so weak.